-Source: Repositories in the Docker Overview documentation □
+Source: Manage repositories C in the Docker documentation

 dynamic volume provisioning

 The process of creating storage volumes on demand is called dynamic volume provisioning.
 Dynamic volume provisioning lets you create storage volumes on demand.
 It automatically provisions storage when it is requested by users.